thacherT1D/webdevstuff/Client_Side_Frameworks_(Angular)/React_Tools.notes.md

 ![](https://students-gschool-production.s3.amazonaws.com/uploads/asset/file/305/Screen_Shot_2016-08-05_at_5.45.52_AM.png)

-Then, refresh the **Hello world** application in your browser, open its developer tools panel, and click on the React tab.
+Then, refresh the **Hello world** application in Chrome, open its developer tools panel, and click on the React tab.
 You should see something like this.

 ![](https://students-gschool-production.s3.amazonaws.com/uploads/asset/file/306/Screen_Shot_2016-08-05_at_5.52.28_AM.png)